Is Hippo Milk Really Pink?

 Advertisement

-Now here's where it gets weird; this special secretion comes out colorless like human sweat, but turns to a bright orange-red in the sun so that it looks like blood.
-A few hours later, it loses its blood-like luster and shifts into a dirty brown color [source: Hahimoto et al.].
+Now here's where it gets weird: This special secretion comes out colorless like human sweat, but it turns to a bright orange-red in the sun so that it looks like blood.
+A few hours later, it loses its blood-like luster and shifts into a dirty brown color.

-Reports of actual pink milk are limited not only by the low odds that these two fluids will mingle, but also thanks to the difficulty of getting a close look at the hippo's feeding process.
-Female hippos are most likely to attack when they are pregnant or taking care of their young, and few are brave enough to tangle with a mad 3,000-pound (1,361-kilogram) momma just to get a glimpse of her milk [source: Mason].
+Reports of pink hippo milk are limited not only by the low odds that these two fluids will mingle, but also thanks to the difficulty of getting a close look at the hippo's feeding process.
+Female hippos are most likely to attack when they are pregnant or taking care of their young, and few people are brave enough to tangle with a mad 3,000-pound (1,361-kilogram) female hippo just to get a glimpse of her milk.

 Advertisement